-The first two parameters are typical for the ordinary Laplace distribution, whereas the asymmetric parameter $\kappa$ leads to the latter distribution, if only $\kappa=1$, i.\,e. $\mu=0$.
+The first two parameters are typical of the ordinary Laplace distribution, whereas the asymmetric para\-me\-ter $\kappa$ leads to the latter distribution, if only $\kappa=1$, i.\,e., $\mu=0$.
 The result is based on the consideration of Brownian motion as a stochastic process under resetting.
-Below we will show that the asymmetric Laplace distribution is a stationary state for Poissonian resetting of other stochastic processes.
+Below we show that the asymmetric Laplace distribution is a stationary state for Poissonian resetting of other stochastic processes.

-Note that Eq. (\ref{eq1}) is a normal variance-mean mixture with respect to both the shift parameter and the scale parameter, but since these parameters are strictly dependent, i.\,e. the position (mean) parameter of the mixed normal law is proportional to its variance, then the mixture (\ref{eq1}) may be characterized by one parameter.
-That is why the mixture (\ref{eq1}) is called variance-mean \cite{bnks82,kzk16}.
-In fact, the function $re^{-rt}$ in the integrand of $p_1(x,\infty|X_r)$ is the mixing probability density.
+Note that equation~(\ref{eq1}) is a normal variance-mean mixture with respect to both the shift parameter and the scale parameter, but since these parameters are strictly dependent, i.\,e., the position (mean) parameter of the mixed normal law is proportional to its variance, then the mixture (\ref{eq1}) may be characterized by one parameter.
+That is why the mixture (\ref{eq1}) is called variance-mean~\cite{bnks82,kzk16}.
+In fact, the function $r\re^{-rt}$ in the integrand of $p_1(x,\infty|X_r)$ is the mixing probability density.